kaycebasques/technicalwriting.dev/dad/intertwingularity.rst

   Web organization is always local...
 Each page has its own set of associations and affinities...
 The page locates itself in a semantic cluster formed by links and keywords.

-:sup:`1` E.g. a 700-page docs site.

-:sup:`2` E.g. the one technical writer in a 100-person startup who gets paid 50-75% of the SWEs and who is expected to keep all 700 pages of the docs site accurate and up-to-date at all times...

-:sup:`3` The least-visited pages can also provide useful signal.
-Suppose that one of your least-visited pages contains critical information that lots of users would probably like to know about.
-The fact that no one is visiting this page is a yellow flag.
-Maybe the links to this page are broken.
-Maybe the site UI is burying this page and making it hard to find.
-Etc.

 ---------------
 To be continued